VioletViolaVi/Milestone-Project-2/README.md

 - The project used Font Awesome to provide the restart icon that would be used to restart the game.
 ### Google Fonts
 - The project used Google Font to provide the font style used for this project.
+### Stack Overflow
+- The project used Stack Overflow to provide information on the randomisation of cards for this project.

 # URL Links